georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Running-Data.markdown

 # Summary

 Using D3 and canvas to dynamically draw thousands of moving elements has its advantages but has limitations as well.
 According to my experiments, around 4000 runners can be drawn with a really smooth animation, and even with around 7000 data points, frame rate is around 20-25 fps on most browsers (including mobile devices).
 For significantly larger data sets though, I would recommend to look for some further optimization techniques.
+If lacking the interactive functionality is an option, a prerendered mp4 video - like the one below - could also serve the purpose.

 <div style="text-align:center;">
     <video width="160" height="480" autoplay loop playsinline>